Harmodius and Aristogeiton: Statues and artistic depictions

 After the establishment of democracy, Cleisthenes commissioned the sculptor Antenor to produce a bronze statue group of Harmodius and Aristogeiton.
 It was the first commission of its kind, and the very first statue to be paid for out of public funds, as the two were the first Greeks considered by their countrymen worthy of having statues raised to them.
 According to Pliny the Elder, it was erected in the Kerameikos in 509, as part of a cenotaph of the heroes.
-However, a far more probable location is in the Agora at Athens, and many later authors such as Pausanius and Timaeus attest to this.
+However, a far more probable location is in the Agora at Athens, and many later authors such as Pausanias and Timaeus attest to this.
 Annual offerings (enagismata) were presented there by the polemarch, the Athenian minister of war.
 There it stood alone as special laws prohibited the erection of any other statues in their vicinity.
 Upon its base was inscribed a verse by the poet Simonides:

 The statue was taken as war booty in 480 BC by Xerxes I during the early Greco-Persian Wars and installed by him at Susa.
 As soon as the Greeks vanquished the Persians at Salamis, a new statue was commissioned.
 It was sculpted this time by Kritios and Nesiotes, and set up in 477/476 BC.
 It is the one which served as template for the group we possess today, which was found in the ruins of Hadrian's villa and is now in Naples.
 According to Arrian, when Alexander the Great conquered the Persian empire, in 330, he discovered the statue at Susa and had it shipped back to Athens.
 When the statue, on its journey back, arrived at Rhodes it was given divine honors.